Overview

 The project includes pipeline looping adjacent to existing Transco corridors and modifications to existing compressor and meter stations.

-- Virginia Scope of Work: A total of 26.3 miles of pipeline looping adjacent to the existing Transco corridor and additional compressor units located in Pittsylvania County, Virginia (Station 165).
+- Virginia Scope of Work: A total of 26.3 miles of pipeline adjacent to the existing Transco corridor and additional compressor units located in Pittsylvania County, Virginia (Station 165).

-- South Carolina Scope of Work: Compressor station reversal in Anderson County (Station 135).
+- South Carolina Scope of Work: Compressor Station reversal in Anderson County (Station 135).

-- Alabama Scope of Work: Compressor station reversal and modifications in Coosa County (Station 105)
+- Alabama Scope of Work: Compressor Station reversal and modifications in Coosa County (Station 105)

 Winter 2023: Initial Public Outreach